Ukondy/Ukondy/README.md

 Java Developer Full Stack
 -------------------------

-I Java programmer have been studying this language for about 4 years as SQL (MySQL or PostgreSQL).</br>
+I'm the Java programmer have been studying this language for about 4 years as SQL (MySQL or PostgreSQL).</br>
 Solved about 1500 thousand tasks on JavaRush..
 Know the basics of web-design (HTML, CSS, JS, used the JSOUP library). </br>
 Managed databases in Java using the Hibernate ORM.